PForet/PForet.github.io/_posts/2017-03-25-bayesian-features-machines.md

 Accuracy: 0.91648
 ```
 That was a pretty painless way of achieving 91.6% accuracy!

+**One last word:**
+Natural language processing is a hot topic, and transfer learning is becoming a viable solution.
+I'm not expecting simple models such as this one to perform better than deep models forever, even on small datasets.
+So keep this algorithm in mind as a strong baseline, but don't forget to keep up with the literature and try other things!
+{: .notice--warning}

 Thank you a lot for reading, and don't hesitate to leave a comment if you have any question or suggestion ;)